 Current Performance: Potential life lost: the premature death rate (PDR) for those under age 75 is the number of deaths to residents under age 75 per 100,000 persons age-adjusted to the 2000 U.S. standard population.
-The rate is per the top three leading causes of premature death.
+The rate is per the top three leading causes of premature death in 2108 is 91.2 for Cancer, 44.8 for Heart Disease and 39.9 for Unintentional Injury for St. Louis County.